Judge Orders Return Of Deported Asylum-Seekers

 As a result, the order states, "The Court informed government counsel that it would neither tolerate nor excuse any delay with compliance with this Order."

-The lawsuit, involving a dozen asylum-seekers — Carmen and her daughter, the eight still in custody, and four others who have also already been removed — was filed Tuesday by the ACLU and Center for Gender & Refugee Studies.
+The lawsuit — involving a group of asylum-seekers still in custody and others already deported — was filed Tuesday by the ACLU and Center for Gender & Refugee Studies.

 It argues the administration is wrongly rejecting asylum claims based on domestic abuse and gang violence.
 The ACLU is asking the court to invalidate a decision by Sessions that says most victims of domestic abuse and gang violence cannot qualify for asylum.